 Click on the button below to find the phone number for your state.

-The Immediate Advocacy process can be especially helpful during times of crisis, such as the current situation with the Coronavirus (COVID-19).
-Through this process, Kepro serves as an advocate for those people who have Medicare to access needed health care.
+Through the Immediate Advocacy process, Kepro serves as an advocate for those people who have Medicare to access needed health care.

 During the current situation with COVID-19, people who are on Medicare and their families have been calling Kepro with various issues such as prescription refill concerns, discharge questions, and concerns about communication with health care providers (e.g., hospitals, skilled nursing facilities).